Improves performance and adds extra features

 You’ll be asked for the Administrator password and then the install will begin.

 Step 5: After the installation has completed, you have to restart the guest OS.
-You can restart Ubuntu 9.04 by clicking on your name at the top right and choosing Restart.
-Before Ubuntu 9.04, you had to restart by going to System first.
+You can restart Ubuntu 16 from the command line by just typing sudo restart.
+You can also click the Ubuntu button and restart from there.